cudos-examples/decentralised-booking/README.md

-# Debook
+# Decentralized Booking

 ### Steps to build contract

 1. Build the contract with `cargo wasm`.
 2. Then proceed to deployment on Cudos.
+For comprehensive guide for deployment follow the [documentation](https://docs.cudos.org/docs/build/tutorials/counter/deploy-counter).

 ### Steps to run